 The former effort resulted in the development of the Commodore 900.
 The latter resulted in Commodore licencing the Intel 8088 CPU design, the Dynalogic Hyperion luggable PC design, and Microsoft MS-DOS.
 Incidentally, another one of his acquisitions was Amiga Inc., snatched from the jaws of Tramiel’s Atari.
 Both the C900 and Hyperion prototypes were exhibited at CeBIT in Hanover in 1984.
-This show was also noted for IBMs huge exhibit, which clearly showed their intention to enter the European market in force.
-Commodore’s German subsidiary was quick to take note.
+This show was also notable for IBMs huge exhibit, which clearly showed their intention to enter the European market in force – a message not lost on Commodore’s German subsidiary.

 Commodore Germany (CG) was Commodore’s second most commercially successful subsidiary after Commodore UK, and was home of Commodore’s European development and manufacturing facilities.
 As Commodore gradually lost grip on its home market in the post-Tramiel era, the European market became ever more important to the company’s survival.
-CG was also unique in that had established such a solid reputation amongst business customers on the back of the PET and CBM-II lines, that even as the company’s focus shifted and sales of the CBM-II line dwindled elsewhere, they still kept a substantial market share.
+CG had established such a solid reputation amongst business customers on the back of the PET and CBM-II lines, that even as the company’s general focus shifted and sales of the CBM-II line dwindled elsewhere, they still managed to maintain a substantial market share in this segment.

-However, with CBM-II rapidly being outdated and IBM knocking on the door, things were getting hairy.
-And then Commodore management was ousted again.
-Both the C900 and Dynalogic project was cancelled, just as CG were tooling up for C900 production.
-It all looked bleak, but then they realized that with all the licences they had, and the production lines ready for the C900, they might have what they needed to pip IBM to the post after all – if they acted quickly.
+However, with the CBM-II rapidly becoming outdated and IBM knocking on the door, things were getting hairy.
+And then US management was ousted again.
+The new management cancelled both the C900 and Dynalogic project just as CG were tooling up for C900 production and GC were left without a product to sell to their business customers.
+But they realized that with production lines ready for the C900 and all necessary licences for a PC compatible, they might be able to pip IBM to the post.

-They rapidly started production of 8088 CPUs, designed a PC motherboard based on the Dynalogic designs, adapted the C900s chassis, designed a new keyboard, and in a matter of months the Commodore PC-10 and PC-20 were launched.
-They were an instant in mainland Europe as they provided similar features to IBMs offerings at a lower price.
-The PC-20 would go on to be revised several times, and eventually introduced to the USA in 1987.
-Many models would follow, and Commodore would go on to become the largest manufacturer of PCs in Europe.
+They quickly started production of 8088 CPUs, designed a PC motherboard, adapted the C900s chassis to fit, designed a new keyboard, and in a matter of months the Commodore PC-10 and PC-20 were launched.
+These computers provided similar features to IBMs offerings at a lower price, and were an instant hit in mainland Europe.
+The PC-20 would go on to be updated several times, and eventually introduced to the USA in 1987.
+Many PC models would follow, and Commodore would become the largest PC manufacturer in Europe.
+But that’s another story.

 Enter the Amiga

 In 1985, Commodore International launched the Amiga.
 At CG, heads were scratched: Where would it fit in their line-up?
 At a similar price point to the PC-10, but with no MS-DOS compatibility and little in the way of internal expansion, it would be a hard sell to businesses.
 Market leading graphics and sound would not save the day in that segment.
 But at five times the price of the C64 and twice that of the recently introduced Atari ST, the home segment was out of the question.
-Then they hit upon the idea of the A1060 sidecar expansion.
+They then hit upon the idea of the A1060.

-The A1060 was, essentially, a 8088-based system that when connected to the Amiga made it possible to run PC and Amiga software in parallel at full speed.
-Sellers could now assure their customers that they could enjoy the advantages of the new platform without throwing their existing MS-DOS software away.
+The A1060 was a sidecar expansion which, essentially, was a 8088-based PC-compatible system that made it possible to run PC and Amiga software in parallel at full speed on the A1000.
+Sellers could now assure their customers that they could enjoy the advantages of the new platform without throwing their expensive MS-DOS software away.
 Unfortunately the whole rig was quite clunky, and the three ISA slots in the A1060 only went so far.
-So while it did help, they knew it could never be more than a stopgap solution.
+So while it did help, they knew it couldn’t be more than a stopgap solution.
 They would have to create a better Amiga.

 The Amiga 2000

-Firstly, they redesigned the PC-10 case to be even roomier, and to accommodate two 3.5” drives and one 5.25” floppy drive (instead of just two 5.25” drives).
-The sidecar expansion slot of the original Amiga was removed and developed into four internal slots (later named Zorro II slots).
-To this they added no less than five ISA slots, two of which were in line with Zorro slots so as to accommodate the planned internal version of the A1060.
+So they set about redesigning the Amiga 1000.
+They modified the PC-10/20 case to be even roomier, to accommodate two 3.5” drives and one 5.25” floppy drive (instead the two 5.25” drives on the PCs).
+The sidecar expansion slot was removed and redeveloped into four internal slots (later named Zorro II slots).
+They they added no less than five ISA slots, two of which were in line with Zorro slots so as to accommodate the planned internal version of the A1060.
 This way the card would bridge the Amiga and PC parts of the system, which gave it its nickname “The Bridgeboard”.
 The memory expansion slot of the A1000 was developed into a CPU slot, and a video slot was added just in case someone might find it useful.
-The new motherboard got 512 k of RAM as default (as much as the fully expanded A1000), and they installed the now completed Amiga ROM chips (that never made it into the original Amiga).
+The new motherboard got 512 k of RAM as default (as much as a fully expanded A1000), and they installed the completed Amiga ROM chips (that never made it into the A1000).
 Unhappy with the quality of the Amiga keyboard compared to their PC offerings, they designed a new, full-size board with Cherry switches.
 By late 1986 the new computer was ready, and started shipping in early 1987.
 The original Amiga was then retroactively renamed the Amiga 1000.

-While the A2000 sold better than the A1000 in Europe, it soon became apparent that the production costs of the new machine were too high for the profit margins to be satisfactory.
+While the A2000 sold better than the A1000, it soon became apparent that the production costs of the new machine were too high for the profit margins to be satisfactory.
 Meanwhile, in the USA, Commodore International had been busy reworking the Amiga into a cheaper, home-oriented package – An Atari ST killer.
-To this end they redesigned the motherboard to fit in a computer-in-keyboard case similar to the Commodore 128, redesigned the chipset into fewer and more compact chips, and equipped it with 512 k RAM as standard.
+To this end they redesigned the motherboard to fit in a computer-in-keyboard case based on the Commodore 128, redesigned the chipset into fewer and more compact chips, and equipped it with 512 k RAM as standard.

-The keyboard was redesigned to use cheaper Mitsumi switches as well as the larger function keys of the Amiga 1000 and 500.
-The A1000-style red-lettered Amiga key was also eschewed in favour of all black print A500-style.
-This would be the shape of every Amiga keyboard to come (once again with the exception of the A600).
-The new version of the motherboard was named the “B2000-CR” for “B-series 2000 Cost Reduced”.
+The keyboard was redesigned to use cheaper Mitsumi switches, and to feature the larger function keys of the Amiga 1000 and 500.
+The A1000-style red-lettered Amiga key was also eschewed in favour of the all-black A500-style.
+This would be the shape of every Amiga keyboard to come with the exception of the A600.
+The new version of the motherboard was named the “B2000-CR”, for “B-series 2000 Cost Reduced”.
 The revised model started shipping in Europe a few months after the European A500 launch.
-Haynie and Fisher then bought the design back to the USA where it was modified for NTSC and launched shortly thereafter.
+Haynie and Fisher then bought the A2000 back to the USA where it was modified for NTSC and introduced shortly thereafter.
 The A1000 was then discontinued.

 The A2000 would go on to have numerous revisions and derivatives.
 The A2000HD came as standard with an A2090 or 2091 SCSI interface card and a Quantum hard drive.
 The A2500 had the hard drive as well as a A2620 or 2630 accelerator card.
 The A2500UX was a version of the A2500 for the Unix workstation market, which shipped with the Commodore Unix operating system instead of Workbench.
 The A2000 then came full circle, as this was the intended market for the cancelled C900 whose chassis it was based on.
 The A1500 was an A2000 rebadged by Commodore UK and sold with two 3,5” floppy drives as standard, in order to squeeze the Checkmate A1500 (a third party expansion that turned your A500 into an almost fully featured A2000 for a lower price) out of the market.